QiufangMa/Agent-architecture/draft-wmz-nmrg-agent-ndt-arch.md

 * Knowledge:
-: The Network AI agent relies on a knowledge base that includes network policies, historical data, expert experience, and best practices in product manual.
+: The Network AI agent relies on a knowledge base that includes network policies, historical data, expert experience, extra-system experience (updates to LLMs/their implied ‘knowledge bases’) and Manually or semi-manually entered knowledge,e.g.,new equipment spec sheets,best practices in product manual.
   The knowledge is used to inform its analysis, decision-making, and execution processes.
   Over time, the Network AI agent can expand its knowledge through machine learning, incorporating new data and experiences to improve its performance.
 For example, it learns which configurations are optimal for specific scenarios or how to